github/opensource.guide/_articles/how-to-contribute.md

 For example:

 * @sindresorhus curates a [list of "awesome" lists](https://github.com/sindresorhus/awesome)
-* @jwasham created a [study plan](https://github.com/jwasham/google-interview-university) for self-taught developers to get a corporate software engineer interview
 * @h5bp maintains a [list of potential interview questions](https://github.com/h5bp/Front-end-Developer-Interview-Questions) for front-end developer candidates
 * @stuartlynn and @nicole-a-tesla made a [collection of fun facts about puffins](https://github.com/stuartlynn/puffin_facts)